andresilva/intro_to_rust/src/golden_rules/what_you_get.md

 ## Resource leak

-- Never forget to close a file or a socket ever again.
+- Never forget to close a file or a socket ever again

 ```rust
 use std::fs::File;